-We've already featured a rather famous whisky bottle on the blog, which is one of the new objects that came into the collection of the UK Border Agency National Museum following the closure of Greenock Customs House.
-If you come to one of the summer events at the Seized! gallery - which displays the UK Border Agency National Museum's collections - then you could see another new acquisition from Greenock Customs House up close.
+We've already featured a rather famous whisky bottle, which is one of the new objects that came into the collection of the UK Border Force National Museum following the closure of Greenock Customs House.

 It's such a bizarre object that people often find it hard to believe it's real.
 This is where the excitement of being able to handle a museum artefact really kicks in, when visitors touch the foot they can feel the hairs on the skin and many people are quite shocked and fascinated by the experience.
 On closer inspection there are marks visible on the base of the foot which also indicate its authenticity.